I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The victim was placed on a barrel or box and anchored to a wooden stake with ropes, chains, or iron hoops.
 The wood was piled around them and lit.
 It would be some time before the fire reached head level and the poor unfortunate breathed in the hot gases and flames causing death.

 Heretics were generally not accorded the mercy of being strangled by the executioner just prior to the fire as was the case with people convicted of treason or lesser crimes.

-Wycliffe Bible Translations is headquartered 14 miles from Amersham.
-It is part of a global network of organizations that have, as of 2016, translated the complete Bible into 636 languages, with more than 2,400 translation projects underway.
+- Wycliffe Bible Translators UK is headquartered 14 miles from Amersham.
+It is part of a global network of organizations that had, as of 2020, translated the complete Bible into 698 languages, with more than 2,617 translation projects underway.

 - “Martyrs Died after Row with Church.”
 Bucks Free Press, October 14, 2004.

 - “A History of the County of Buckingham: Volume 3.”
 Edited by William Page, 1925.

 - “The Story of England.”
 Michael Wood, Viking, 2010.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.